 The Backup Server for Cisco Unified Communications Manager (CUCM), formerly known as Cisco CallManager (CCM), has the ability to back up files to a server using the SFTP protocol.
 VShell provides secure file transfer capabilities, rock solid, reliable performance.
 This makes VShell for Windows a popular choice as the destination server for CUCM.

-Please note: VShell must be running Workgroup or Enterprise edition if using CUCM v9.x or later software.
+Please note: If using CUCM v9.x or later, VShell Workgroup or Enterprise editions may be required to accommodate the number of concurrent connections made by CUCM.
 It is also recommended that Disconnect idle sessions after ## minutes be enabled in the Common category of VShell's control panel.

 The following table provides the information that will be used within CUCM and VShell as the example scenario is created.

 (TCP/IP hostname or IP address of the Windows machine running VShell)

 This is the name of the machine as it appears in a Microsoft network (a Workgroup or Domain).
 This name may be different than the TCP/IP hostname.

 This is the username that will be used to log into VShell.
 This is a username (a user) that is created in Microsoft Windows.

 This is the file path on the server where files will be stored.

 This is the name of the folder that CUCM will see, rather than the full name and path of the destination folder on the server.

 In VShell versions 4.5 and later, the VShell Windows installer includes a wizard that makes configuration of VShell for CUCM even easier.